2026 Baltimore Orioles season

-The 2026 Baltimore Orioles season will be the 126th season in Baltimore Orioles franchise history, the 73rd in Baltimore, and the 35th at Oriole Park at Camden Yards.
+The 2026 Baltimore Orioles season was the 126th season in Baltimore Orioles franchise history, the 73rd in Baltimore, and the 35th at Oriole Park at Camden Yards.

-The Orioles look to improve on their 75-87 record from last year, and make the postseason for the 3rd time in four seasons.
+The Orioles improved upon their 75–87 record from the previous year with a 4–3 win on September 21 against the Toronto Blue Jays.
+However, they were mathematically eliminated from postseason contention on September 24, failing to qualify for a second year in a row.
+Due to the September 2026 nor'easter, their game vs. the New York Yankees was rained out after a significant delay, leading to both teams only playing 161 games.

 On October 26, 2025, the Orioles hired Craig Albernaz to be their new manager for the 2026 season.